mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      - Integer
      - 0: Disable CheckSum for silent data corruption detection

-       1: Enable CheckSum for silent data corruption Detection
+       1: Enable CheckSum for silent data corruption detection
-     - Currently, this feature only supports Atlas A2 training series products, and only supports CheckSum for MatMul with bfloat16 data type in O0 or O1 mode
+     - Currently, this feature only supports the Atlas A2 training series products, and only supports CheckSum for MatMul with bfloat16 data type in O0 or O1 mode
+   * - MS_NPU_ASD_CONFIG
+     - Configure the silent detection
+     - Strings
+     - Configuration items, with the format "key: value", multiple configuration items separated by commas, for example, "export MS_NPU_ASD_CONFIG=enable:true,with_checksum:true,grad_sample_interval:10,upper_thresh1:1000000,upper_thresh2:100,cooldown:5,strikes_num:3,strikes_window:480,checksum_cooldown:180".

+       enable: Whether to enable feature value detection, with a default value of false

+       with_checksum: Whether to work with CheckSum, with a default value of false

+       grad_sample_interval: Gradient feature value sampling interval, with a default value of 10, i.e. a sampling rate of 1/10

+       upper_thresh1: First-level threshold for feature value detection, in the format of an integer greater than or equal to 3, with a default value of 1000000

+       upper_thresh2: Second-level threshold for feature value detection, in the format of an integer greater than or equal to 3, with a default value of 100

+       cooldown: Feature value detection anomaly cooldown time and CheckSum execution time, in the format of a positive integer, in minutes, with a default value of 5

+       strikes_num: strikes_num: Number of times that feature value anomalies trigger CheckSum detection, with a default value of 3

+       strikes_window: Time window for counting the number of feature values detection anomalies, in the format of a positive integer, in minutes, with a default value of 480

+       checksum_cooldown: CheckSum detection cooldown time, in the format of a positive integer, in minutes, with a default value of 180
+     - Currently, this feature only supports the Atlas A2 training series products and is limited to networks that support automatic and semi-automatic parallel training modes.

 For more information on feature value detection, see `Feature Value Detection <https://www.mindspore.cn/tutorials/en/master/debug/sdc.html>`_.